Appeals + Federal Litigation

 Post-decision motions can be vital when new evidence emerges, conditions change, or procedural defects occurred.
 We align reopening strategy with your broader immigration goals, including active removal defense or pending family pathways.

 For prolonged agency delay or unlawful inaction, federal district court may be appropriate.
 Mandamus and APA cases require a focused record, venue analysis, and litigation posture designed to push action without creating avoidable downstream issues.
+When detention itself is unlawful or unreasonably prolonged, a federal habeas corpus petition under 28 U.S.C. § 2241 can also be the right tool, evaluated alongside any stay or bond strategy.

 Case Process